 - If your landlord pays for the utilities, find out what you can do to lower overall costs.
 Since utility costs are part of the rent you pay, being energy efficient benefits all tenants and may help keep rental rates steady.

 - To reduce water usage, ask your landlord for low-flow fixtures for faucets, showerheads or toilets.
 Low-flow fixtures can achieve a water savings of 25%-60%.

 Follow your landlord’s instructions for maintenance of cooling and

 heating equipment and replace or clean filters regularly.
-Also,
+Also, clean

-unit or even cause a fire.
+cause a fire.

 - Promptly report all problems with appliances or electrical, plumbing, and mechanical facilities provided by the landlord so repairs can be made right away.
 Unreported problems create bigger issues that waste energy and require costly repairs.

 - Vacuum air vents regularly to prevent dust buildup and keep them clear of furniture, curtains or other objects that may block air flow.